 A gap is the difference between the closing quotes of the previous candlestick and opening quotes the new one.
 Price quotes on the Monday mornings is the easiest example of such gaps.
 Depending on the events that took place on the weekend when the markets are closed, the Mondays tend to start with an up or down gap.
 The gap size directly depends on the importance of the events.

-Closing gap in the context of chart analysis is a strongest signal to open the position.
+The closing gap in the context of chart analysis is the strongest signal to open the position.

 A closing gap looks like this on the chart: